聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

 Harm associated with Holy Communion on the tongue in Japan

-Some priests in Japan said aggressively like these remarks below.
+Some priests in Japan have made aggressive remarks such as:

 “You are like a dog.”

-(Some priests in Japan are intolerant of Catholics who stick out their tongues.)
+(Some priests in Japan are intolerant of Catholics who stick out their tongues to receive Communion.)

-“You Japanese should receive Communion withe their hands, not on their tongues!”
+“You Japanese should receive Communion in the hand, not on the tongue!”

 (A Japanese priest got furious at a friend of mine.)